Baptisms at Gethsemane

 In infant baptism, parents take vows on behalf of their children, committing to raise their child as part of a Christian community.
 Children who are baptized as infants continue to grow in their faith through involvement in the church and “confirm” their baptism vows, taking responsibility for those vows themselves, through confirmation.
 We do not have an alternative ritual for formally blessing children who are not baptized as infants.
 A pastor will be glad to offer an informal private prayer of blessing for your infant or other family members outside of worship.

 What is the process for baptizing older children, youth or adults?

 An appropriate orientation for the baptism ritual will be arranged depending on the individual’s age and circumstances.
 If a youth is near confirmation age, the rituals of Baptism and confirmation may be appropriately combined.
 A pastor will be glad to discuss this with you.
-To arrange a baptism for an adult or for a combination of family members at once, please contact Pastor Diane.
+To arrange a baptism for an adult or for a combination of family members at once, please contact Pastor Pat Hinker.